tomcatling/e-c-notebooks/README.md

 * `push` the resulting image to your ECR repository.
 * shut down the instance

-This may take 30 minutes or so.
+This should take up to half an hour.
 While this is running, let's go through some ways of checking on the status of the job.

 ## Connecting to an Instance

 The most basic way of checking on the status of your job is look at the progress of the stack creation in the CloudFormation Console.
 If this fails, then something is wrong with the template.

 If this is fine, you may look at the instance itself in the EC2 console.
-This will tell you whether or not the instance exists and is running happily, but it gives no detail on what the instance is actually doing.
+This will tell you whether or not the instance exists and is running, but it gives no detail on what the instance is actually doing.

 The best way to see what's going on is to SSH into the instance.